Descanonge/tomate/README.md

 </div>

-Tomate is a Python package that provides ways to manipulate data under the form of a multi-dimensional array.
+Tomate is a Python package that provides ways to manipulate data under the form of multi-dimensional arrays.
 It manages multiples variables, as well as the coordinates along which the data varies.
 It also provides multiple convenience functions to retrieve